zeya-anwar/Photon-Cloud-Integration/README.md

 3) Enter a nickname and click the button to to begin
 4) Starting here we are loading in our example code from PlayFabIntegration.cs
 5) Follow the on screen prompts to experience the game flow to trigger events which fire webhooks
-6) On the game view, you can hide the prompts by clicking the button (these will reappear after leaving the game.
+6) On the game view, you can hide the prompts by clicking the button (these will reappear after leaving the game).

 6. Troubleshooting:
 ----